How Long Does Cooked Chicken Really Last In the Fridge?

 Just make sure you know how long the chicken has been in there.
 If stored properly (in a ziplock storage bag or sealed container), the USDA says that cooked chicken can last three to four days in the refrigerator.
 And that goes for any type of cooked chicken—store-bought, homemade, or restaurant leftovers.

-If you have a lot of leftover chicken on hand and don't think you will eat it within four days, your best bet is to freeze it.
+If you have a lot of leftover chicken and don't think you will eat it within four days, your best bet is to freeze it.
 Place the chicken in a ziplock freezer bag and press out as much air as possible before sealing it.
 Then freeze the chicken for up to four months.
 If frozen properly, the chicken will be edible indefinitely, but the longer it sits in the freezer, the higher the chance that the flavor and texture will deteriorate.